We normally offer supervision in the following areas:

 A 2:1 honours degree, or international equivalent, in English.
 PhD applicants also require a Master's degree.

-Applicants whose first language is not English require IELTS 7.0, Pearson's PTE Academic Test 69, or equivalent.
+Applicants whose first language is not English require IELTS 7.0 or equivalent.

 No work experience is required.